Spring Boot Method Security with SAPL

 - Spring Boot DevTools (to improve the development process)

-Select Java 21 (or higher) and Spring Boot 4.0.3 (or higher) in the Initializr.
+Select Java 21 and Spring Boot 4.1.0 or newer in the Initializr.

 Your Initializr settings should now look something like this:

-Now click “GENERATE.”
+Click “GENERATE.”
 Your browser will download the project template as a “.zip” file.

-Now unzip the project and import it into your preferred IDE.
+Unzip the project and import it into your preferred IDE.

 Adding SAPL Dependencies